lbriais/stacked_config/README.md

 end
 ```

-Try this little script and then create some config files to test how it is handled (see next section to know where to
+Try this little script and then create some config files to test how it is handled (see [next section]
-create the config files).
+(#where-are-my-config-files-) to know where to create the config files).

 ### Where are my config files ?